enpjp/PrepareDataForETL/README.md

 You will need to cut and paste  the code snippets below in the R console in RStudio.

 If you have not updated R in a while update all your installed packages.
-This may take a while so get it to update all.
+This may take a while so get it to update all while you take a break.

      update.packages(ask = FALSE)